 Respite care provides professional services for caregivers who need a break or support in taking care of another person.
 From skilled nursing and home care services to temporary assisted living for seniors so that you can take a short break to recharge, respite care is designed to help caregivers take care of themselves and for the needs of the older adult important to them.

 SALMON Health and Retirement offers a number of resources and levels of support for seniors and others close to them.
-For more information about respite care for caregivers and senior care, contact us by calling 800-446-8060 today.
+For more information about respite care for caregivers and senior care, contact us today.